List of compounds with carbon number 1

 This is a partial list of molecules that contain 1 carbon atom.

 C+H+O compounds

 Each hydrogen added to a molecule can be considered as a proton plus a one-electron reduction of the redox state, while each oxygen counts as a two-electron oxidation.
 Thus a net addition of H2O is a simple hydration with no net change in redox state and frequently occurs reversibly in aqueous solution.
-These relationships may be viewed in the following table (peroxides and radicals are excluded; unstable or hypothetical compounds are italicized).
+These relationships may be viewed in the following table (peroxides and ions are excluded; unstable or hypothetical compounds are italicized).